GeoffCox/geoffcox.github.io/WhenThen.md

 ### [<i class="fa fa-home"></i>](README.md)

-# Naming tests with the When/Then Pattern
+# Name your tests with the When/Then pattern

 The When/Then naming pattern captures the condition and expected result of the test.

-There are benefits over traditional naming patterns that follow the structure of the code hierarchy.
+There are benefits over traditional naming patterns that follow the structure of the code hierarchy:

 - The test name is easy to read as a sentence.
 This is how most developers would describe a test to someone else.
 - The descriptive name avoids the need for comments to explain what the test does.